Hanzala86868686868/Salon-X/README.md

 # Salon-X
-Salon X is your go-to destination for premium beauty and grooming services.
-We offer hairstyling, skincare, and nail treatments tailored to your unique style.
-With expert professionals, top-notch products, and a relaxing ambiance, Salon X ensures a rejuvenating experience that leaves you looking and feeling your best.
+Salon X offers premium salon services with easy online booking.
+Choose from haircuts, styling, facials, and more.
+Secure payments, professional care, and personalized experiences ensure you look and feel your best.
+Book today to enjoy exceptional beauty services tailored just for you!